 Lightning talks: Demos / Lightning talks

 Lightning talks get schedule as time permits throughout the assigned time block.
+Make sure you've uploaded your slides before the slot starts - laptop switching only for demos.
 Please be ready!

 Monado: Open Source Augmented & Virtual Reality45m